 Wait for few minutes until the installation is completed.

-16. Follow the steps in Section 3 “Get list of EC2 Instances,” in the Prerequisites document to get a newly created TIBCO Spotfire instance and provide a suitable name.
+16. Go to the EC2 dashboard to get a newly-created TIBCO Spotfire instance and provide a suitable name.

-17. Make a remote connection to the newly created TIBCO SpotFire instance by following the same steps mentioned in Section 4.4.2: Connect to ATTUNITY CloudBeam Instance Remotely.
+17. Make a remote connection to the newly-created TIBCO SpotFire instance by following the same steps mentioned in Section 4.4.2: Connect to ATTUNITY CloudBeam Instance Remotely.

 18. After establishing a successful remote connection to the EC2 instance, a web form will open to collect details for the product registration.